 Mid-Semester and Semester Grade Reports

-Instructors of 1000 and 2000-level courses notify the Registrar by the end of the sixth week of the semester of students who appear to be in danger of earning less than a “C,” or “U,” or “N” grades.
+Instructors of 1000 and 2000-level courses must submit mid-semester grades for all enrolled students through the Student Administration System during the mid-semester grading period which spans the sixth through eighth week of the semester.
 The Registrar alerts the students, their advisors, and others, such as the First Year Programs Office, as appropriate, via the University’s e-mail system.
-These reports are not part of the permanent record.
 They are designed to be of diagnostic aid to the student.
 If a student is doing unsatisfactory work, the full responsibility for improvement is left to the student.
 The student is strongly advised, however, to confer with his or her advisor, with the instructors concerned, and with others qualified to assist him or her in improving his or her standing in the University.
 The mid-semester report grade information is not part of the student’s permanent file.

-The Registrar provides to the student a semester report, which includes all courses for which the student is registered, the credit value of each course, and the student’s grade in each course.
-At the end of each semester, students may view their grades on the Student Administration System at studentadmin.uconn.edu.
+Students have access to semester grade reports in the Student Administration System., These include all courses for which the student is registered, the credit value of each course, and the student’s grade in each course.

 Changes of Course Grades